informatics-lab/machine-learning-traffic-cams/README.md

 You can avoid to use your own machine for the CronJob by using [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) service.
 It would fix the problem of size of the csv file and allowed you to scrape anytime, anywhere.

+You can use a command line tool called [kappa](https://github.com/garnaat/kappa).
+Deploy, update, and test your Lambda functions should be easier.

 ## Get data from AWS